AleksandrEG-pub/first_project/readme.md

 ## Important notes on users
 Application does not support creation of custom users.
-Not authenticated users can not log in and perform any actions.
+Not authenticated users can not perform any actions, except log in attempts

 ## Restrictions and known limitations